lyra/java-payment-form-examples/README.md

 ## The first use
 1. Place the files on the same directory, under the root of your web-server
 2. In `src/lyra/vads/config/config.properties`, fill the properties by the actual values of your PayZen account
-3. Access `order.jsp` from your browser.
+3. Access `Order.jsp` from your browser.
 4. Follow the PayZen indications to perform the payment.

 ## Note